Hypfer/Valetudo/docs/_pages/usage/capabilities-overview.md

 Although the names should be fairly self-explanatory, this page documents what each of them does.
 Your robot will probably have multiple but not all of these.

-## AutoEmptyDockAutoEmptyControlCapability <a id="AutoEmptyDockAutoEmptyControlCapability"></a>
+## AutoEmptyDockAutoEmptyIntervalControlCapability <a id="AutoEmptyDockAutoEmptyIntervalControlCapability"></a>

-This capability enables you to control if the robot should automatically auto-empty its dustbin into the auto-empty-dock after a finished cleanup.
+In its most basic implementation, this capability allows enabling or disabling the automatic auto-emptying into the dock after a cleanup.

+On more sophisticated firmwares, options such as only doing it once every few cleanups or even doing it multiple times per cleanup might be available.

 ## AutoEmptyDockManualTriggerCapability <a id="AutoEmptyDockManualTriggerCapability"></a>